taikoxyz/docs/src/content/docs/resources/faqs.md

 ## I ran a node during a previous testnet do I need to do anything different?

-Yes, the lastest testnet (Hekla) is deployed against Holesky.
-So you can shut down your Sepolia archive node, and spin up a Holesky archive node.
+Yes, please update your simple-taiko-node and run through one of the profiles described in the guides.
 You can also shut down your Taiko (Katla) node and run a Taiko (Hekla) node.
 Check out our guides in the sidebar.

 ## Does Taiko have a sequencer?